 Hyde will have 21 days to formally respond to all observations made.

-Observations must be made in writing (post, fax or e-mail).
+Please complete our online observations form.
+Observations must be made in writing (online form, post, fax or e-mail).
 Although Hyde will be happy to discuss the proposed work either by phone or in person, these will not be formally logged unless they are documented in writing.

 When will works be carried out?